DreamPropeller: Supercharge Text-to-3D Generation with Parallel Sampling: Contribution and Acknowledgement

 \section{Contribution and Acknowledgement}

-This research was supported in part by NSF(\#1651565), ARO (W911NF-21-1-0125), ONR (N00014-23-1-2159), CZ Biohub, HAI.
+This research is done at Pika Labs and supported in part by NSF(\#1651565), ARO (W911NF-21-1-0125), ONR (N00014-23-1-2159), CZ Biohub, HAI.
 Linqi Zhou led and worked on all parts of the project and Andy Shih proposed the initial generalized Picard iteration and contributed to framework formulation and initial experiments.
-We thank additional help and discussion with Chenlin Meng, Stefano Ermon, Wanqiao Xu and other colleagues at Stanford University. {
+We thank additional help and discussion with Chenlin Meng, Stefano Ermon, Felix Petersen, Wanqiao Xu and other colleagues at Stanford University. \fi